A note on accuracy

 | NT | $10,000 | New or substantially renovated homes | No cap |

-Important: Grant amounts, price caps, and eligibility criteria change.
-Always verify the current rules with the relevant state revenue office before proceeding.
+Grant amounts, price caps, and eligibility criteria change.
+Check the relevant state revenue office for the current rules before proceeding.

 | State | Full Exemption | Concessional Rate | Notes |